 Under the terms of our October 2012 Note Exchange and Purchase Agreement with PLTG, we issued certain Senior Secured Convertible Promissory Notes and a related Exchange Warrant and Investment Warrants between October 2012 and July 2013.
 Upon PLTG's exchange of the shares of our Series A Preferred Stock held by PLTG into shares of our common stock, we were also required to issue a Series A Exchange Warrant to PLTG.
 We determined that the various warrants included certain exercise price resets and other adjustment features requiring us to treat the warrants as liabilities.
 Accordingly, we recorded a noncash warrant liability at its estimated fair value as of the date of warrant issuance or contract execution.
-As described in Note 9, Capital Stock, to the Consolidated Financial Statements included in Item 8 of this Annual Report, in May 2015, we entered into an agreement with PLTG pursuant to which we amended the various warrants and fixed the exercise price thereof and eliminated the anti-dilution reset features that had previously required the warrants to be treated as liabilities and carried at fair value.
-Accordingly, during the first quarter of Fiscal 2016, we adjusted these warrants to their fair value, reflecting an increase in the fair value in the amount of \$1,894,700 since March 31, 2015, resulting primarily from the increase in the market price of our common stock in relation to the exercise price of the warrants, and then subsequently eliminated the entire warrant liability with respect to these warrants.
+In May 2015, we entered into an agreement with PLTG pursuant to which we amended the various warrants and fixed the exercise price thereof and eliminated the anti-dilution reset features that had previously required the warrants to be treated as liabilities and carried at fair value.
+Accordingly, during the first quarter of Fiscal 2016, we adjusted these warrants to their fair value, reflecting an increase in the fair value in the amount of \$1.9 million since March 31, 2015, resulting primarily from the increase in the market price of our common stock in relation to the exercise price of the warrants, and then subsequently eliminated the entire warrant liability with respect to these warrants.
 In January 2016, the PLTG warrants were cancelled and exchanged for shares of our Series C Preferred stock.

-Between May 2015 and August 2015 we extinguished outstanding promissory notes and other indebtedness having a carrying value of approximately \$15,900,000, including our Senior Secured Convertible Notes, our 2014 Unit Notes and other debt and certain adjustments thereto that were either already due and payable or would have otherwise matured prior to March 31, 2016 by converting such balances into shares of our Series B Preferred at a conversion price (the stated value of the Series B Preferred issued) of \$7.00 per share.
+Between May 2015 and August 2015 we extinguished outstanding promissory notes and other indebtedness having a carrying value of approximately \$15.9 million, including our Senior Secured Convertible Notes, our 2014 Unit Notes and other debt and certain adjustments thereto that were either already due and payable or would have otherwise matured prior to March 31, 2016 by converting such balances into shares of our Series B Preferred at a conversion price (the stated value of the Series B Preferred issued) of \$7.00 per share.
 We treated the conversion of the indebtedness into Series B Preferred as extinguishments of debt for accounting purposes.
 Since the fair value of the Series B Preferred we negotiated in settlement of the promissory notes and other indebtedness exceeded the carrying value of the debts, we incurred non-recurring noncash losses on each of the extinguishments.
-Additionally, under the terms of our May 2015 agreement with PLTG in which PLTG agreed to, among other things, convert the Senior Secured Notes and certain other of our convertible promissory notes into Series B Preferred, we issued to PLTG 400,000 shares of Series B Preferred having an aggregate fair value of \$4,000,000 and Series B Warrants to purchase 1,200,000 shares of our common stock having an aggregate of fair value of \$8,270,900.
+Additionally, under the terms of our May 2015 agreement with PLTG in which PLTG agreed to, among other things, convert the Senior Secured Notes and certain other of our convertible promissory notes into Series B Preferred, we issued to PLTG 400,000 shares of Series B Preferred having an aggregate fair value of \$4.0 million and Series B Warrants to purchase 1,200,000 shares of our common stock having an aggregate of fair value of \$8,270,900.
 We recognized this aggregate fair value as a further non-recurring noncash component of loss on extinguishment of debt.
 Many of the 2014 Unit Notes that were converted into Series B Preferred contained a beneficial conversion feature at the time they were originally issued.
-We accounted for the repurchase of the beneficial conversion feature at the time the 2014 Unit Notes were extinguished and converted, an aggregate of \$2,237,200, as a reduction to the loss on extinguishment of debt.
-We recorded an aggregate net non-recurring non-cash loss of approximately \$26,700,000 million attributable to the extinguishment of substantially all of our indebtedness as a result of the conversion of such indebtedness into
+We accounted for the repurchase of the beneficial conversion feature at the time the 2014 Unit Notes were extinguished and converted, an aggregate of \$2.2 million, as a reduction to the loss on extinguishment of debt.
+We recorded an aggregate net non-recurring non-cash loss of approximately \$26.7 million attributable to the extinguishment of substantially all of our indebtedness as a result of the conversion of such indebtedness into